Simple-Robotics/proxsuite-nlp/README.md

-# A nonlinear programming solver on Lie groups
+# A nonlinear programming solver on manifolds

 This package is a C++ implementation of a primal-dual augmented Lagrangian-type algorithm for nonlinear optimization on manifolds.